Liziloo/jeeves-prompts/overlays/checklist-consumption-stepwise-execution.prompt.md

 ## AMBIGUITY / DEBUG INTERLOCK

 If execution encounters ambiguity, failure, or unexpected behavior:

-- Automatically switch to **MODE 4 — DEBUG**
-- Use: possible causes → evidence → tests
+When MODE 4 is entered:
+   - MODE 2 is suspended
+   - No checklist execution may occur
+   - No checklist completion may be asserted

+MODE 2 may resume **only after**:
-- Ask **exactly one** clarifying question
+   - The user answers the clarification question
-- Do not propose fixes unless explicitly requested
+   - The assistant explicitly states:
-- Stop after the question

-After resolution, return to **MODE 2 — CODE** and resume with the next checklist item.
+   - MODE 4 RESOLVED — RETURNING TO MODE 2
+   - The user confirms continuation with GO <current-item-id>

 ============================================================